NiamhGillespie/Final-year-project/timelog.md

 ### 14 Jan 2024
 * *3.5 hours* Working on the add team form, researched adding an image to a django database but haven't figured out a solution yet.

+### 17 Jan 2024
+* *5 hours* Sorted out adding a team profile image to the django database.
+Also added creating a new user functionality and updated the view user list and user detail pages so they work with props.